Find a local pick your own farm here!

 Houston County

 204 Piney Grove Road, Kathleen, GA 31047.
 Phone: (229) 947-7075.
 Email: doublerunduo@hotmail.com.
-Open: 9 am to 6 pm daily in season typically April and May.
+Open: permanently closed.
 Directions: From 247, come to Kathleen and turn on Piney Grove Road.
 From Old Perry Road, turn on Piney Grove Road beside Veterans High.
-From Hwy 96, go to 247 \(see above\).
+From Hwy 96, go to 247 (see above).
 Our farm store will also be .
 Click here for a map and directions. .
-9 am to 6 pm daily in season (typically April and May).
-We're a strawberry farm and food stand in Kathleen, Georgia.
-Hope to see you soon!
-From 247, come to Kathleen and turn on Piney Grove Road.
+UPDATE for 2025: They are Thank you to everyone who has reached out, asking if we'll be open this season.
+Unfortunately, we will not be opening our strawberry fields this season.
+We will miss seeing each of you.
+We are so thankful for all of the support you've given .
+We hope you have a wonderful spring From 247, come to Kathleen and turn on Piney Grove Road.
 From Old Perry Road, turn on Piney Grove Road beside Veterans High.
 From Hwy 96, go to 247 (see above).
 Our farm store will also be open 9-6!!
 As of now, we will have jam, jellies, syrups, honey, T-shirts, goats milk soap, eggs, olive oils, Oliver Oils, and fresh strawberries!
 Please bare with us as we grow our inventory!!
 We will have fresh produce starting next week!!
 You can always pick your own strawberries at our field on Piney Grove Road!

 Laurens County